fluencelabs/ETHDENVER-BUIDL-2022/README.md

 ### Best Use Of Fluence And Aqua With Other #BUIDLWEEK Sponsors -- 2 x USDC 1,000.00 (1 bounty for in-person, 1 bounties for virtual submissions)

 If you already have a DApp in the making utilizing IPFS or Filecoin, submit your work in this category.
-The Bounty distribution of the USDC 2,000.00 is for the

-* Best Use of Fluence, Aqua and IPFS/Filecoin -- USD 1,000.00

 ## Submission Requirements